 - Most cards are now valid for two years and must be valid at the point when you apply for teacher certification after graduating.

-We offer a six-hour class on-campus at Calvin through the American Heart Association for a fee of $50 (pay at the door with cash, check or credit card).
+We offer a six-hour class on-campus at Calvin through the American Heart Association for a fee of $55 (pay at the door with cash, check or credit card).
 Cards are valid for two years.
-Classes are held in Hoogenboom 204.

 The education department receives a list of all students who completed the class within a few days, so you do not need to bring your CPR card to the education department.